-The European Young Leaders (EYL) Working Group on Arts and Culture was established to share and brainstorm ideas for collaborating on pan-European projects related to arts and culture.
-It draws on the wide range of artists, musicians, writers and cultural practitioners in our EYL network.
+The European Young Leaders (EYL40) Working Group on Arts and Culture was established to share and brainstorm ideas for collaborating on pan-European projects related to arts and culture.
+It draws on the wide range of artists, musicians, writers and cultural practitioners in our EYL40 network.

 Brexit, the rise of populism and the pandemic have threatened a sense of ‘European-ness’ among the citizens of Europe.
 The Working Group places a particular importance on how arts and culture – a core European industry contributing to 4.4% of European GDP – can be used as tools to help build that spirit while relaunching economies.
 The EU’s motto is: united in diversity.
 Our job will be to promote that diversity while responding to common challenges.

 This series of articles complements the Working Group’s three meetings this year.
-The Working Group aims to produce a policy briefing in the autumn of 2021 to be brought to the attention of high-level policymakers at the European and national level.
-We hope to hand over the recommendations to EYLs, EU Commissioner for Innovation, Research, Culture, Education and Youth Mariya Gabriel and French Minister for Europe and Foreign Affairs Clément Beaune, ahead of France taking over the EU rotating presidency in 2021.
+The Working Group will produce a policy briefing to be launched in November 2021 and to be brought to the attention of high-level policymakers at the European and national level.
+Recommendations will also be handled over to EYLs, EU Commissioner for Innovation, Research, Culture, Education and Youth Mariya Gabriel and French Minister for Europe and Foreign Affairs Clément Beaune, ahead of France taking over the EU rotating presidency in 2021.

 The COVID-19 pandemic sent shockwaves that have rippled across the globe.
 The arts and culture sector has been among the hardest hit since lockdowns began.